samber/lo/README.md

 ### AttemptWhile

 Invokes a function N times until it returns valid output.
-Returning either the caught error or nil, and along with a bool value to identifying whether it needs invoke function continuously.
-It will terminate the invoke immediately if second bool value is returned with falsy value.
+Returns either the caught error or nil, along with a bool value to determine whether the function should be invoked again.
+It will terminate the invoke immediately if the second return value is false.

-When first argument is less than `1`, the function runs until a successful response is returned.
+When the first argument is less than `1`, the function runs until a successful response is returned.

 ```go
 count1, err1 := lo.AttemptWhile(5, func(i int) (error, bool) {